The Leadership Costs Your P&L Isn't Tracking.

 The Calculation Nobody Makes

 A leadership team of five can be trained for less than the cost of one technician departure.
-That's not a marketing claim — it's an arithmetic problem most hospitals have never bothered to set up.
+That is not a marketing claim.
+It is an arithmetic problem most hospitals have never bothered to set up.

 The question is never whether leadership development is worth the investment.
 The question is whether the cost of not investing is being honestly counted.

-In most hospitals, it isn't — because it's distributed across quarterly budget lines labeled "recruitment," "agency fees," and "overtime coverage" rather than being named as what it actually is: the cost of unsupported leadership.
+In most hospitals, it isn’t — because it’s distributed across quarterly budget lines labeled “recruitment,” “agency fees,” and “overtime coverage” rather than being named as what it actually is: the direct and compounding cost of unsupported leadership.

 The cost of unsupported leadership is being counted somewhere — just not on the right line.

-Enrolling a leadership team of five in TRIAGE™ costs less than replacing a single technician.
+Enrolling a leadership team of five in TRIAGE costs less than replacing a single technician — and it addresses the structural conditions that produce the departure in the first place.

 View Team Enrollment Options →